other canalsabout canal menulinks and booksbanner220

 Leeds Liverpool Canal Liverpool Bootle

-There is access to the towpath at bridge #2A, Bootle The Stand Station is within walking distance.
+There is access to the towpath at bridge #2A, Bootle The Strand Station is within walking distance.

 Changeline Bridge